Make Your Own Natural Labor and Birth Kit

 I’ve gotten several emails lately about resources and advice for natural labor and birth.
-Since I hit “full term” this week and am working on getting things ready myself, I thought I’d share some of the best resources I’ve found and what goes with me during labor/delivery.
+Since I’ve been through that rodeo a few times now, I thought I’d share some of the best resources I’ve found and what goes with me during labor/delivery.

 Some books that I read that were influential in my decision to go natural were:

-I also highly recommend the documentary The Business of Being Born Make Your Own Natural Labor and Birth Kit which breaks down modern maternity care in America and has some touching birth stories.
+I also highly recommend the documentary The Business of Being Born which breaks down modern maternity care in America and has some touching birth stories.

 • Red Raspberry Leaf Herbal Tea